Lehner makes 37 saves in Sabres' 4-0 win over Senators

 Okposo gave the Sabres a 1-0 lead with 9:49 left in the first period.
 He received a pass from Justin Falk in the left corner, held off defenseman Marc Methot as he skated to the left slot and flipped a backhand into the far corner.

 O'Reilly scored his 10th to make it 2-0 with 3:09 remaining in the second.
-Stationed in the right slot, O'Reilly re-directed Rasmus Ristolainen's wrist shot from the point past Condon.
+Stationed in the right slot, O'Reilly redirected Rasmus Ristolainen's wrist shot from the point past Condon.

 Lehner made 13 saves in the second period.
 His best stop came in the final minute when he skated out of the crease and reached back to glove a hard wrist shot by Mike Hoffman.